rohautl/ModelioScribes/UseCaseScribe/README.md

 The notation is based on nesting of simple line commands.
 * At the *top-level*:
-  * **NameA** : create/modify an actor.
+  * **NameA** : Create/modify an actor.
-  * **NameA \< NameB** : create/modify an actor NameA inheriting from an actor NameB.
+  * **NameA \< NameB** : Create/modify an actor NameA inheriting from an actor NameB.
 Actors are created or reused.
-  * **NameA1,NameA2...NameAn - NameCU** : create/modify a use case and associate it with the corresponding actors.
+  * **NameA1,NameA2...NameAn - NameCU** : Create/modify a use case and associate it with the corresponding actors.
 Actors are created or reused.
 Association between actors and use cases are merged with previous ones if already existing.
 * In the context of *use cases*:
-  * **NameC** : create/modify a collaboration named NameC
+  * **NameC** : Create/modify a collaboration named NameC
-  * **"t->" NameC** : create a tracability (hence "t->") dependency towards the model element NameC if it exist.
+  * **t-> NameC** : Create a tracability (hence "t->") dependency towards the model element NameC if it exist.
 The element is first search in the "analyst project", and then in the "uml project".If this model element does not exist or various element with the same name exists, then a warning is issued but the process is not stopped.
 * *In the context of actors, use cases or collaborations*:
-  * **#s SomeText** : create/modify the "summary" note (it is assumed that there at most one)
+  * **#s SomeText** : Create/modify the "summary" note (it is assumed that there at most one)
-  * **#d" SomeText** : create/modify the "description" note (it is assumed that there at most one)
+  * **#d" SomeText** : Create/modify the "description" note (it is assumed that there at most one)
-  * **#  SomeText** : append a text to the previous note.
+  * **#  SomeText** : Append a text to the previous note.
 Note that a space should follow the "#" character.

 SUCN Examples
 --------------